 I have made a number of cakes similar to this one, specifically cakes that include both cornmeal and olive oil and are flavored with citrus, but this particular cake will certainly become one of my all time favorites.
 I used both a finely ground semolina flour along with some coarsely ground cornmeal and regular all-purpose flour, and then flavored the cake with some Sicilian lemons and fresh rosemary from my garden.

 What really makes this cake stand out is the addition of yogurt which helps to create a very moist cake.
 I also used a little flavoring called Fiori di Sicilia, one of my favorite extracts I buy from King Arthurs Flour.
 In place of Fiori di Sicilia you could use half a teaspoon of vanilla, and half a teaspoon of lemon extract.
 Do not worry about the addition of rosemary in the cake, as it simply adds a subtle depth of flavor and you really do not taste “rosemary” at all.

-I love cakes like this one because it is so versatile.
-I can serve it simply sliced on it’s own for breakfast with a nice cup of cappuccino, or I can serve it as dessert after dinner with some poached fruit on top along with a dollop of sweetened mascarpone cheese.
-Although I love the combination of lemon and rosemary, you could use thyme or lavender in place of the rosemary, or even switch the lemon juice and zest with that of orange, and even though I kept my cake simple, you could also drizzle the top of the cake with a lemon flavored glaze.
+I love cakes like this one because they are so versatile.
+I can serve this cake sliced on it’s own for breakfast with a nice cup of cappuccino, or I can serve it as dessert after dinner with some poached fruit on top along with a dollop of sweetened mascarpone cheese.
+Although I love the combination of lemon and rosemary, you could use thyme or lavender in place of the rosemary, or even switch the lemon juice and zest with that of orange.
+Alhough I kept my cake simple, you could also drizzle the top of the cake with a lemon flavored glaze.